smitra1234/Hospital-management/README.md

 7. To login use the username: admin  and the password: admin
 8. Now you should be inside the application

-# How to use it :book:
+# How to use it :
 ### Dashboard

 Data about patients and rooms is available here.
 The page is split into three tables.